Angry Chinese want information on missing Malaysia Airlines flight

 "We are working with authorities who have activated the search and rescue teams," the official said.
 "Our thoughts and prayers are deeply with the affected passengers and their family members."

-Adding to the confusion, the official mentioned a rumour that the Chinese government has already denied - that the aircraft had landed in the southern Chinese city of Nanning.
+Adding to the confusion, the official mentioned a rumor that the Chinese government has already denied - that the aircraft had landed in the southern Chinese city of Nanning.

 "There has been speculation that the aircraft has landed in Nanning.
 We are working to verify the authenticity of the report of others," the official said.